annaknov/blood-work-tracker/DataPrivacy_Notice.md

 Most AI companies reserve the right to use conversations to improve their models, unless you explicitly opt out.
 If you paste your lab results into a chat without opting out, those values — potentially alongside other things you've shared in the conversation — could become part of future training data.
 Even if individual data points seem innocuous, aggregated health conversations at scale can reveal sensitive patterns.

-What to do: On claude.ai, go to **Settings → Privacy** and disable the option that allows your conversations to be used for model training.
-Do this before sharing any health information.

 ### Risk 2: Data breaches and retention

 Your conversation is stored on the AI company's servers for some period of time — sometimes indefinitely unless you manually delete it.
 AI companies are increasingly high-value targets for data breaches.
 Health data is particularly sensitive because, unlike a compromised password, you cannot change your blood values or your medical history.

-What to do: Delete conversations containing health data after you are done with them.
-On claude.ai, you can delete individual conversations from the sidebar.
-Do not assume deletion is immediate or that it removes data from all backup systems.

 ### Risk 3: Re-identification from "anonymous" data

 It is a common misconception that removing your name from a lab report makes it anonymous.
 Research has repeatedly shown that health data can be re-identified with surprisingly little additional information — your age, zip code, and a handful of biomarker values can be enough to narrow down your identity, particularly in smaller populations.

-What to do: Only share the numeric values you actually need the AI to process.
-The more context you strip away — dates, demographics, conditions, medications — the harder re-identification becomes.

 ### Risk 4: No guarantee of accuracy

 AI models can misread, misparse, or misattribute lab values, especially from PDFs, screenshots, or non-standard lab formats.
 An error in parsing is usually obvious (a missing value), but a subtle numeric error — transposing digits, for example — could go unnoticed and affect how you interpret your trends over time.

-What to do: Always cross-check the values that appear in the tracker against your original lab report before relying on them.
-Never use this tool to make clinical decisions — it is a personal tracking aid, not a diagnostic tool.

 ### Risk 5: Secondary use by third parties

 Some AI platforms share data with third-party partners for analytics, advertising, or product improvement purposes.
 Even if the primary AI company has a reasonable policy, data passed to downstream vendors may be subject to less stringent terms.

-What to do: Read the privacy policy of any AI tool before sharing health data.
-Look specifically for clauses about third-party sharing, data retention periods, and your rights to deletion.

 ---